miguel-guerrero/slingshot/README.md

 # DEPENDENCIES

-- iverilog: this open source simulator is used to compile and simulate, in some cases, the generated code.
+- **iverilog**: this open source simulator is used to compile and simulate, in some cases, the generated code.
 Follow the instructions in the following link for
   installation:

   http://iverilog.icarus.com

-  To install it locally from the source without root access, use install_iverilog.sh
+  To install it locally from the source without root access, use _install_iverilog.sh_

-- Python 3.
+- **Python 3**.
 The project is currently tested with Python 3.6.5

 # LICENSE